erSubhashThapa/100daysofcode/r2-log.md

  // How much of each object to total as close as possible to: blue: 70 red: 40, yellow: 15?
  ```

- How much of each object to total as close as possible to specific amounts?  **ex: blue: 70 red: 40, yellow: 15**
+ How much do we need of each object inorder to total as close as possible to specific amounts?  **ex totals: blue: 70 red: 40, yellow: 15**